WHAT IS SOCIALIZATION?

 What a relief.
 Time well spent on socialization!

-Almost everyone can rel33ate to Sam-I-Am as he demonstrated his persistence and creativity while trying to help his friend to try green eggs and ham.
+Almost everyone can relate to Sam-I-Am as he demonstrated his persistence and creativity while trying to help his friend to try green eggs and ham.
 Dr. Seuss’s fun and simple text reminds us all that meeting new people, going new places, and doing new things is only the beginning … a fun way of winning!
-See, socialization is a process that we have to do with our puppies.
-The outcome produces a well-adjusted adult dog willing to except different people, small children, new animals and unfamiliar environments … like bicycles and other things with a lot of movements!
+See, socialization is a process that we have to do with our puppies - it is not an event.
+The outcome usually produces a well-adjusted adult dog willing to except different people, small children, new animals and unfamiliar environments … like bicycles and other things with a lot of movements!
+The key is NEW things.
+First impressions need to be GOOD impressions!

 So, take your puppy new places.